smanotasa/CDSFP/README.md

     - Define the desired metrics to be added.
 By default, `lumpia` utilizes the `get_roc_auc_score` and the ROC area under curve method to score the model

 ## Contributing
 Want to contribute to `lumpia`?
-If you want to add any new agents or environments, do not hesitate to [open an issue](https://github.com/smanotasa/CDSFP/issues/new).!
+Feel free to add any new agents or environments by [opening an issue](https://github.com/smanotasa/CDSFP/issues/new)!